 Appropriate Vaccine Usage

-This indicates the percent of patients that received the flu and pneumonia vaccines.
-Higher vaccination rates should be standard at this point.
+This is the percentage of patients that were administered the flu and pneumonia vaccines.
+Higher vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

-This datapoint measures the percentage of long-term stay patients who needed increased assistance with activities of daily living over time.
-ADL's include activities such as moving around and taking a bath.
+This datapoint is a measure of the percentage of long-term patients that needed increased assistance with activities of daily living over time.
+Activities of daily living include activities such as moving around and continence.

 Ability to Keep Residents Mobile